IAPMO Water Demand Calculator

-It may sound hard to believe, but plumbing systems in new home construction are routinely overbuilt because the most commonly-used pipe sizing formula is almost 90 years old – developed well before today’s innovative low-flow fixtures and appliances came on the scene.
+Plumbing systems in new home construction are routinely overbuilt, increasing housing costs because the most commonly-used pipe sizing formula is almost 90 years old – developed well before today’s innovative low-flow fixtures and appliances came on the scene.

 Excessive construction and meter connection costs are just the beginning.
 Oversized pipes just don’t work as well with today’s high-efficiency fixtures and appliances.

 Hot water taking too long to get to your shower?
 Large-volume pipe diameters cause hot water delivery delays to low-flow fixtures.
-Even worse, there risks for water-borne pathogens from water aging and stagnation in residential water pipes.
+Even worse are the risks of water-borne pathogens from water aging and stagnation in oversized residential water pipes.

 - Learn more about Hunter’s Curve